(she/her)

-Are you feeling tired, overwhelmed, or stuck?
-Maybe you’ve been carrying too much for too long—showing up for others while quietly putting your own needs aside.
-Perhaps you find yourself saying yes when you really want to say no, or struggling to understand the love language of the people closest to you.
-Do you feel conflicted, pulled in many different directions, as though something inside you is being stretched too thin?
-Maybe part of you grieves what might have been, while another part worries about missing what is right here, today, in this present moment.
-Perhaps you’re navigating difficult relationships, caregiving responsibilities, or a season of life that feels heavier than you expected.
-You don’t have to go through this alone.
-I offer a gentle, supportive space where you can slow down, breathe, and simply be yourself.
-Together, we’ll explore what’s been weighing on you and reconnect with your strengths.
-With over 25 years of experience, I have worked with children, adolescents, and adults facing challenges such as trauma, emotional dysregulation, impulse control difficulties, chronic stress, self-harming behaviors, and adoption-related concerns.
-Today, my focus is helping adults build resilience, develop healthier coping strategies, and experience meaningful growth.
-I earned my Ph.D. in Social Welfare from Case Western Reserve University (CWRU) and am a Licensed Independent Social Worker with Supervisory designation in Ohio.
-As a full-time lecturer at Case Western Reserve University, I remain closely connected to the latest research and evidence-based practices.
-I provide individual therapy, and I enjoy working with adults who feel ready to better understand themselves, shift old patterns, and move toward greater balance.
-If this resonates with you, I invite you to reach out—I would be honored to support you on your journey.
+Are you feeling tired, overwhelmed, or stretched too thin?
+Maybe you’ve been carrying too much for too long—showing up for others while putting your own needs aside.
+You might find yourself saying yes when you want to say no, or feeling pulled in different directions, unsure how to move forward.
+Perhaps you’re navigating difficult relationships, caregiving responsibilities, or a season of life that feels heavier than expected.
+You don’t have to go through it alone.
+I offer a gentle, supportive space where you can slow down, breathe, and be yourself.
+Together, we’ll explore what’s weighing on you and reconnect with your strengths.
+With over 25 years of experience, I’ve worked with children, adolescents, and adults facing trauma, emotional dysregulation, chronic stress, self-harm, and adoption-related concerns.
+Today, I focus on helping adults build resilience, develop healthier coping strategies, and experience meaningful growth.
+I hold a Ph.D. in Social Welfare from Case Western Reserve University and am a Licensed Independent Social Worker with Supervisory designation in Ohio.
+I also teach full-time at Case Western Reserve University, staying closely connected to current research and evidence-based practices.
+I provide individual therapy and enjoy working with adults who are ready to understand themselves more deeply, shift old patterns, and move toward greater balance.
+If this resonates with you, I invite you to reach out—I would be honored to support you.

-What makes my approach unique is the blend of experience, compassion, and a genuine commitment to walking alongside you—especially during the seasons of life that feel heavy, uncertain, or emotionally exhausting.
-Many of the people I work with come to therapy feeling overwhelmed by stress, navigating major life transitions, or carrying grief and loss in ways that are difficult to put into words.
-My hope is to offer a space where you don’t have to hold it all alone.
-Over the years, I have had the privilege of working in many different settings: supporting adults through a wide range of mental health challenges, working with children and adolescents, helping families in the child welfare system, and spending more than 15 years in academia as a teacher, scholar, and published author.
-These experiences have shaped not only my clinical knowledge, but also the way I show up in the therapy space—with steadiness, warmth, and deep respect for each person’s story.
-At the heart of my work is a belief that healing begins with being truly seen and accepted.
-I offer every client unconditional positive regard, care, and dignity—no matter what you are facing or where you are starting from.
-Reaching out for support can feel vulnerable, especially when life has been painful or uncertain, and I honor the courage it takes to take that first step.
-I also understand that some clients come to therapy feeling deeply beat down by life—discouraged by repeated disappointments, losses, or experiences that have made it hard to imagine things ever getting better.
-When hope feels distant or impossible, therapy can become a place to begin rebuilding it, gently and gradually.
-I bring a steady belief that change is possible, even when you cannot yet see the way forward.
-Together, we can open up new perspectives, uncover strengths that may have been buried under stress or grief, and begin to create new pathways toward healing and renewal.
-I see therapy as a collaborative and deeply human process.
-I am not here to “fix” you or rush you toward answers.
-Instead, I will meet you where you are, helping you slow down, breathe, and make sense of what you’re carrying.
-Whether you are grieving what was, adjusting to what is, or trying to find your footing in a new chapter, therapy can be a space of support, reflection, and meaningful growth.
-My goal is to create a safe, compassionate environment where healing can unfold naturally—at your pace, with care, patience, and hope.
+What makes my approach unique is a blend of experience, compassion, and a genuine commitment to walking alongside you—especially during seasons that feel heavy or uncertain.
+Many people I work with feel overwhelmed by stress, life transitions, or grief that’s hard to put into words.
+My hope is to offer a space where you don’t have to carry it all alone.
+Over the years, I’ve worked with adults, children, and families, and spent more than 15 years in academia as a teacher and scholar.
+These experiences shape how I show up—with steadiness, warmth, and deep respect for your story.
+At the heart of my work is the belief that healing begins with being truly seen and accepted.
+I offer care, dignity, and unconditional positive regard—no matter where you’re starting from.
+There is no pressure to have the “right” words or to move faster than you’re ready.
+We go at your pace.
+I understand that some clients come in feeling worn down by life, where hope feels distant.
+Therapy can be a place to gently begin rebuilding that hope.
+Together, we can uncover strengths and begin creating new pathways forward.
+I see therapy as a collaborative, deeply human process.
+I’m not here to fix you or rush you, but to meet you where you are—helping you slow down, breathe, and make sense of what you’re carrying.
+My goal is to create a safe, compassionate space where healing can unfold naturally—with care, patience, and hope.

 Cognitive Behavioral (CBT)